 \end{enumerate}

 Let $H$ be a closed subgroup of a separable locally compact group $\mathfrak{G}$.
-In the applications we have in view\footnote{E. g. in decomposing tensor products of the representations of the double cover $\mathfrak{G}$ of the Poincar\'e group in Krein spaces encountered in QFT} the right $H$-cosets, i. e. elements of $\mathfrak{G}/H$, are exceptionally regular, and have a ``measure product property''.
-Namely every element (with a possible exception of a subset of $\mathfrak{G}$ of Haar measure zero) $\mathfrak{g} \in \mathfrak{G}$ can be uniquely represented as a product $\mathfrak{g} = h \cdot q$, where $h \in H$ and $q \in Q \cong \mathfrak{G}/H$ with a subset $Q$ of $\mathfrak{G}$ which is not only measurable but, outside a null set, is a sub-manifold of $\mathfrak{G}$, such that $\mathfrak{G}$ is the product $H \times \mathfrak{G}/H$ measure space, with the regular Baire measure space structure on $\mathfrak{G}/H$ associated to the canonical locally compact topology on $\mathfrak{G}/H$ induced by the natural projection $\pi: \mathfrak{G} \mapsto \mathfrak{G}/H$ and with the ordinary right Haar measure space structure $(H, \mathscr{R}_H, \mu_H)$ on $H$, which is known to be regular with the ring $\mathscr{R}_H$ of Baire sets\footnote{We will need the complete measure spaces on $\mathfrak{G}, \mathfrak{G}/H$ but the Baire measures are sufficient to generate them by the Carath\'eodory method, because we have assumed the topology on $\mathfrak{G}$ to fulfil the second axiom of countability.}.
+In the applications we have in view the right $H$-cosets, i. e. elements of $\mathfrak{G}/H$, which are exceptionally regular, and have a ``measure product property''.
+This is e. g. the case we encounter in decomposing tensor products of the representations of the double cover $\mathfrak{G}$ of the Poincar\'e group in Krein spaces encountered in QFT.
+Namely every element (with a possible exception of a subset of $\mathfrak{G}$ of Haar measure zero) $\mathfrak{g} \in \mathfrak{G}$ can be uniquely represented as a product $\mathfrak{g} = h \cdot q$, where $h \in H$ and $q \in Q \cong \mathfrak{G}/H$ with a subset $Q$ of $\mathfrak{G}$ which is not only measurable but, outside a null set, is a sub-manifold of $\mathfrak{G}$, such that $\mathfrak{G}$ is the product $H \times \mathfrak{G}/H$ measure space, with the regular Baire measure space structure on $\mathfrak{G}/H$ associated to the canonical locally compact topology on $\mathfrak{G}/H$ induced by the natural projection $\pi: \mathfrak{G} \mapsto \mathfrak{G}/H$ and with the ordinary right Haar measure space structure $(H, \mathscr{R}_H, \mu_H)$ on $H$, which is known to be regular with the ring $\mathscr{R}_H$ of Baire sets.
+(We will need the complete measure spaces on $\mathfrak{G}, \mathfrak{G}/H$ but the Baire measures are sufficient to generate them by the Carath\'eodory method, because we have assumed the topology on $\mathfrak{G}$ to fulfil the second axiom of countability.)
 In short $(\mathfrak{G}, \mathscr{R}_{\mathfrak{G}}, \mu) = (H \times \mathfrak{G}/H,\mathscr{R}_{H \times Q}, \mu_H \times \mu_{\mathfrak{G}/H} )$.
 In our applications we are dealing with pairs $H \subset \mathfrak{G} $ of Lie subgroups of the double cover $T_{4} \circledS SL(2, \mathbb{C})$ of the Poincar\'e group $\mathfrak{P}$ including the group $T_{4} \circledS SL(2, \mathbb{C})$ itself, with a sub-manifold structure of $H$ and $Q \cong \mathfrak{G}/H$.